Summary of Product Characteristics Updated 02-Aug-2021 | Pfizer Limited

 Other possible interactions

 Inhibitors of CYP3A4 may decrease the metabolism of sirolimus and increase sirolimus blood levels.
-Such inhibitors include certain antifungals (e.g. clotrimazole, fluconazole, itraconazole, voriconazole), certain antibiotics (e.g. troleandomycin, telithromycin, clarithromycin), certain protease inhibitors (e.g. ritonavir, indinavir, boceprevir, telaprevir), nicardipine, bromocriptine, cimetidine, and danazol.
+Such inhibitors include certain antifungals (e.g. clotrimazole, fluconazole, itraconazole, voriconazole), certain antibiotics (e.g. troleandomycin, telithromycin, clarithromycin), certain protease inhibitors (e.g. ritonavir, indinavir, boceprevir, telaprevir), nicardipine, bromocriptine, cimetidine, danazol and letermovir.

 Inducers of CYP3A4 may increase the metabolism of sirolimus and decrease sirolimus blood levels (e.g., St. John's Wort (Hypericum perforatum), anticonvulsants: carbamazepine, phenobarbital, phenytoin).